 My skin finds fresh and hydrating as if I have just put on another layer of moisturizer.
 Despite that, my skin still feels extremely lightweight without greasiness.
-It takes about 30 seconds for the primer to sink into skin.
+It takes about 30 seconds for the primer to sink into the skin.
 Then, on top of the moisturizer, it gives a damp, moderately radiant complexion.

 In case, you find it sticky and wet, try to pick another moisturizer with a less creamy consistency.
 At any rate, I’m pretty sure that the product itself will not cause any annoying oily or greasy traces.
 Otherwise, for those who are plagued by overactive sebaceous glands, mattifying primer is your go-to.
-The product does not have any illuminating, sebum controlling, brightening or color correcting effects.
+The product does not have any illuminating, sebum controlling, brightening or colour correcting effects.
 It’s just a typical, ubiquitous primer, having softening and hydrating properties.
 Oh, and it seemingly provides skincare benefits, according to the product description.

-My first impression about it was not good at all.
+My first impression of it was not good at all.
 Once I’m done blending the product all over my face, it makes me feel noticeably hot and stinging.
-That boggled my mind a lot, if my skin was going to get an allergic reaction, since it’s sensitive on and off.
+That boggled my mind a lot if my skin was going to get an allergic reaction since it’s sensitive on and off.
 After a few minutes, the obnoxious sensation is gone.
 I have been using the primer for two weeks, it seems that nothing bad happens until now.
 But, I still have that damn problem every time I slap it on my face.
 One more thing I don’t like about the product is its horrendous, chemical-like smell.

 Speaking of how well the product works underneath makeup.
 Literally, my foundation goes on quite smoother and stays long enough throughout the day.
 The primer helps my foundation’s coverage and pigment hold up for about eight hours.
-Afterward, it starts melting somehow and imperceptibly settles into lines around my nose and chin.
-Creases under eyes are peskier appearing more noticeable.
+Afterwards, it starts melting somehow and imperceptibly settles into lines around my nose and chin.
+Creases under the eyes are peskier appearing more noticeable.
 Also, My usual bumpiness starts peeking out.
 But, overall, my makeup still remains nice, instead of sliding around and looking worn out or terribly patchy.